alekseikruglov/Udacity-Self-Driving-Car-Engineer-Nanodegree-projects/P6_Particle_Filter_Kidnapped_Vehicle/README.md

-# Particel Filter - Kidnapped Vehicle
+# Particle Filter - Kidnapped Vehicle

+Udacity Self-Driving Car Engineer Nanodegree Program

 ## Overview
 In this project a two dimensional particle filter for vehicle localization was implemented in C++.
 The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.